From Good to Excellent in DDD: Understanding Bounded Contexts in Domain-Driven Design - 8/10

 4. Isolate changes

-Best Practices for Implementing Bounded Contexts
+Best practices for implementing Bounded Contexts

 1. Identify natural business boundaries

-2. Define a Ubiquitous Language by context
+2. Define a Ubiquitous Language per context

 3. Use Context Maps to visualize interactions